 An overview of the skills and knowledge necessary for the field of Cosmetology.
 Two lecture hours, eight lab hours per week.
-Credit: 4 semester hours

 CSME 1405 Fundamentals of Cosmetology

 A course in the basic fundamentals of cosmetology.
 Topics include service preparation, manicure, facial, chemical services, shampoo, haircut, wet styling, and comb out.
 Two lecture hours, eight lab hours per week.